 Now when it comes to negative tweets, we were surprised: in proportion most companies receive less negative tweets than positive ones.
 This was honestly pretty unexpected, considering Twitter’s constant flamewars.
 The only exception is Verizon: they are the only ones that have more negative tweets than positive ones.
 This would mean that as far as Twitter sentiment goes, Verizon is seen as the worst carrier of all.

-As for the others, AT&T has about the same for both categories (positive and negative), and T-Mobile is the one that fairs the best.
+As for the others, AT&T has about the same for both tags (positive and negative), and T-Mobile is the one that fairs the best.
 Sprint is ahead of the pack in negative tweets (14%), which combined with their 15% of positive tweets indicates that it’s the company where the most people have a strong opinion on — either positive or negative.

 Keywords and insights

 So, what are these tweets actually about?
 We know that tweets mentioning T-Mobile are consistently more positive than those mentioning AT&T and Verizon, but what are they talking about?